 YOUR NEW NAPPIES

-Nappy wraps can be washed just once.
 Please remember we cannot refund or exchange washed products.
-So if in doubt, wash and try one nappy to start with.
+So if you purchased a large number of nappies wash and try one nappy to start with if you are unsure.

 YOUR DIRTY NAPPY - to soak or not to soak?